Quantum-critical transport in marginal Fermi liquids: Introduction

-The order of presentation in this paper is as follows: We begin with the well-known Kubo formula for transport properties in Sec.
+The order of presentation in this paper is as follows: \\ (i) We begin with the well-known Kubo formula for transport properties in Sec.
+II. \\ (ii) The previously obtained results for the propagator of the fluctuations for the QXY-F model, obtained earlier by quantum Monte Carlo and diagrammatic techniques are summarized in Appendix A. We use these to calculate the self-energies of the fermions in Appendix B, where there are two important new results: (1) The vertex corrections to the self-energy are $0$ at the Fermi energy and the Fermi surface ${\bf p}_F$, with corrections of $O((p_0 - \mu)/E_F, {\bf p -p}_F)/p_F)$; (2) The self-energy is calculated with the derived momentum dependence of the fluctuations and of their coupling to fermions and shown to be unaffected to leading orders in frequency and momentum dependence. \\ (iii) The vertices to external fields in the Kubo equations are calculated in Sec.
 II.
-The previously obtained results for the propagator of the fluctuations for the QXY-F model are briefly summarized in Appendix A. We use these to specify the self-energies of the fermions and the vertices in the Kubo equations.
-In sub-sections II-A and II-B, the Kubo equations are re-cast in terms of an equation for the velocity distribution functions $\Phi$ which makes it easy to introduce the memory matrix $M$ for calculations of transport.
-We separate the three distinct physical contributions to the imaginary part of $M$ in Sec.~II-C, due to self-energy of fermions, and two distinct types of vertices to the collective modes.
-This part is quite general.
-We then use the properties of the QXY-F model in Sec.~II-D to show that the first two yield identity and the last is simply the vertex renormalization for the electrical conductivity.
-Conservation laws for small enough Fermi-surfaces and their consequence are discussed.
-Some important cancellations using Ward identities show that the logarithmically renormalized mass of MFL never appears in the electrical conductivity or thermal conductivity.
-At low temperatures the transport properties can be evaluated exactly for any shape of Fermi-surface and lattice.
-As an example, the coefficient of the linear in $T$ resistivity and $T$ independent thermal conductivity are given in Sec.~II-E for circular Fermi-surface of various sizes in a square lattice in terms of the coupling constant to the collective fluctuations.
-Finally in Sec.~II-F, we show that unlike the electrical conductivity and thermal conductivity, the Seebeck coefficient has the logarithmic in temperature mass enhancement.
-The results obtained in this paper are summarized in Sec.~III.
-Some details of the calculations and summary of old results, including of the quantum-criticality of the QXY-F model are given in three appendices.
+This requires a new strategy because the propagator of QXY-F model, which is the input to such diagrammatic calculations, being topological, cannot be calculated by diagrammatic techniques.
+How the relevant quantities that are the input to such diagrammatic calculations are extracted is explained in Sec.
+II A. In Secs.
+II A and II B, the Kubo equations are recast in terms of an equation for the velocity distribution functions $\Phi$ that makes it easy to introduce the memory matrix $M$ for calculations of transport.
+Since the memory matrix technique may be unfamiliar, its relation to the familiar many body vertices and self-energies is explicitly given in the text and the details of calculations using $M$ are relegated to an Appendix.
+The three distinct physical contributions to $M$ calculated there and described in Sec.
+II B are because of self-energy of fermions, and two distinct types of vertices to the collective modes of the Maki-Thompson type and the Aslamazov-Larkin type.
+We discuss the conservation laws in Sec.
+II-C including those for small enough Fermi surfaces and their consequences. \\ (iv) In Sec.
+III, the transport coefficients are introduced.
+These parts are quite general.
+We then use the properties of the QXY-F model in Sec.~IV to show that when the self-energy is independent of momentum, the vertices simplify so that one need only to calculate the vertex renormalization because of the Aslamazov-Larkin processes.
+They arise from considerations of momentum conservation for electrical conductivity.
+Some important cancellations using Ward identities show that the logarithmically renormalized mass of MFL never appears in electrical conductivity or thermal conductivity.
+As an example, the coefficient of the linear-in-$T$ resistivity and $T$-independent thermal conductivity are given in Sec.
+IV for circular Fermi surface of various sizes in a square lattice in terms of the coupling constant to the collective fluctuations.
+We also show that unlike electrical conductivity and thermal conductivity, the Seebeck coefficient has the logarithmic-in-temperature mass enhancement. \\ (v) We summarize the results in Sec.
+VI. \\ (vi) In Appendices C--F, several technical details of the calculations whose results are presented in the main part of the paper are given.